 PRO’S TIP Correct club selection off the tee is vital, your driver may not necessarily be the right club!

-Trees line the fairway on this dog leg right Par 5.
-It’s OB all the way down the right side of the fairway and a wide deep bunker guards the green
+It’s OB all the way down the right side of the fairway on this Par 4 with a wide deep bunker that guards the green.

 PRO’S TIP Putting up the sloping green is recommended!